 “You sound like a little boy,” he complains.

 I drop the moans to grunts until he spills his load.
 Skinny dick or not, it is totally exciting.
 I do not want to say it, but he is a better fuck when Casper is gone.
 Maybe he feels he has to please both of us and always ends up in the middle of our 3-ways.
 Casper generally is a top with Jack.
 I will talk to him.
 I am still intensely in love with Casper, having him come back from the dead really helped.
 I am really falling for Jack, too.
 We all have to avoid screwing it up.
 I never try to freeze my feelings about people and events, always looking around the bend of time to what is coming next.
 Being alone with Jack is better for both of us, but any reduction in my need for Casper will destroy me.
 Feelings and relationships have to change and grow.
 Can Casper change since he is dead?
 Again, I am over thinking it.
 I have to concern myself with John, out of love for Casper.
 And, stop thinking so much!
 Then I realize I am letting Jack molest me while being a million miles away.
 The stimulation quickly makes me hard.
 Mission accomplished, He throws my legs over his shoulders and plows me like a trooper – a Cossack, not a State Highway Patrolman.
 Judging from Jack’s determination, he is going to beat his topping record of three tonight.
 I might as well as enjoy it.
-Be careful for what you wish for.
-The second I relax and gave in to the pounding, I feel a totally new sensation.
+Be careful of what you wish for.
+The second I relax and give in to the pounding, I feel a totally new sensation.
 I am being worked and love it.
 Soon I am squeezing back, totally into it.
 Jack senses these new feelings, dominance and submission.
 He rides me like he is in the Kentucky Derby.
 His mind is deep into the fuck until he becomes aware that he is about to cum again.
 I bounce him faster and faster and beat him to the punch, but not by much.
 After we finish he collapses against me, sound asleep.
 I find a towel and clean the spilled seed which was smeared everywhere and dripping out.
 Trying to save our sheets is a Sisyphean task.
 I accept the 3-2 dominance loss with grace, remembering that feeling of falling when I give in to him and relax.
 He is teaching me now.
 I fall asleep and my dreams are of Jack sitting in a circle with his D&D buddies telling each one they have to wait their turn for him to fuck them.
 The gay hater is the most anxious to be fucked.
 Boys.

 Monday morning, the week before Easter Break: As we walk into Mr. Clark’s English class, Robby points at me, “Looks like someone isn’t walking too straight today.
 Someone’s bed buddy too frisky last night?”